 First off, these veggies are obviously healthy and this generally applies to dogs as well.
 But there are a few things to consider before feeding a bell pepper.

-People normally eat these crunchy and light vegetables as part of a recipe.
-It would be best if your dog chowed down on plain bell peppers.
+When you think about it, people normally eat these crunchy and light vegetables as part of a recipe.
+By contrast, it’d be best to limit your dog to plain bell peppers.

 They are low in calories and high in valuable nutrients.
 Pets can benefit.

 Interestingly, the color you provide actually matters…

-Consider Capsicum Colors
+K9s And Capsicum Colors

-Compared to green or yellow, red bell peppers have more carotenoid phytonutrients, beta-carotene, anti-oxidants and vitamins A & C.
+Compared to green or yellow, red bell peppers tend to have more carotenoid phytonutrients, beta-carotene, anti-oxidants and vitamins A & C.

 Never Spicy Peppers

-Some Surprising Benefits
+The Surprising Benefits

-Bell peppers may even help prevent some types of cancer!
-So, at least in theory, your dog can benefit from this tasty and crunchy treat.
+Bell peppers may even help to prevent some types of cancer!
+At least in theory, your dog can benefit from this tasty and crunchy treat.

 A Good Snack Option

-So, this veggie will not crowd out your dog’s regular chow.
+This veggie will not crowd out your dog’s regular chow.
 On the contrary, bell peppers improve metabolism by reducing triglyceride levels.